g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 CAPI expects the `/UpdateMachine` endpoint of an updater to be idempotent: for the same Machine with the same spec, the endpoint can be called any number of times (before and after it completes), and the end result should be the same.
 CAPI guarantees that once an `/UpdateMachine` endpoint has been called once, it won't change the Machine spec until the update reaches a terminal state.

-Once the update completes, the Machine controller will mark machine as done.
+Once all of the updaters are complete, the Machine controller will mark machine as done.
 If the update fails, this will be reflected in the Machine status.

 From this point on, the `KCP` or `MachineDeployment` controller will take over and set the `UpToDate` condition to `True`.